Holiday Decorating without the Plastic

 Again, a classic.
 You can make them as intricate or as simple as you like.
 Make them small or large, it doesn't matter, they are fun.
 Same goes with paper garlands.
 You can make them by stringing the snowflake together, getting creative with other shapes, or just by making paper chains like you did as a kid.
 Speaking of which, this is a great way to get the kids involved and turn it into an afternoon craft project.
 They can even help place them around the house.
 These are a perfect swap for window decals that are often made of vinyl, which contains phthalates.

 Again we're looking for a way to replace the sparkle and eye-catching nature of something shiny.
 While tinsel can add a magical look and feel to trees, it's often made of PVC, and as we all know, it can end up shedding small pieces everywhere.
-Instead of donning your tree with tinsel, try using ribbon or yarn.
-It will still hang vertically and can come in thin strips like icicle tinsel, it just may not have quite the same sparkle.
-To get the sparkle effect, some people use strings of beads (we'd suggest glass beads here).
+Instead of donning your fireplace or tree with tinsel, try using ribbon or yarn.
+It will still hang vertically and can come in thin strips like icicle tinsel.
+You can also buy felt pom pom and garlands that add a whimsical touch to your decorations.

 Last but not least, what are the holidays without candles!
 With the sun going down so early, candles are the perfect way to cozy up any living space.
 They look great even when they aren't lit.
 Just make sure to get candles with beeswax or natural waxes and avoid synthetic fragrances, which contain hormone disrupting chemicals.
 Read more about how to choose a healthier candle.